-While we could estimate the optimal threshold for each model, in the experiments, we plotted recallprecision (R-P) curves by varying the threshold.
-To summarize a R-P curve, we used 11-point average precision (11-point precision, hereafter) where the eleven points are $R = 0.0, 0.1, \ldots, 1.0$.
-To compare R-P curves, we conducted Wilcoxon rank-sum test using precision at eleven point above, assuming p < 0.05 as the significancy level.
+For evaluation, we compare the performance of Pos, Neg, and Com.
+For each model, we set a threshold and used it so that a given input was classified as erroneous if and only if it received a lower score than the threshold.
+Given such a threshold, recall R and precision P can be calculated.
+While we can estimate the optimal threshold for each model, in the experiments, we plot recall-precision (R-P) curves by varying the threshold.
+To summarize a R-P curve, we use 11-point average precision (11-point precision, hereafter) where the eleven points are $R = 0.0, 0.1, \ldots, 1.0$ .
+To compare R-P curves, we conduct Wilcoxon rank-sum test using precision at eleven point above, assuming p < 0.05 as the significance level.

-4.3 Results
+4.2 Results